uom-resquant/modelling_book/docs/08_logistic_regression.md

 </div>
 ```

-The table indicates that 17% of male arrestees and 14% of female arrestees received a harsher treatment, while 83% of male arrestees and 86% of female arrestees were released with a summons.
-These number are very similar, and approximately follow the overall tendencies of arrestees who were (83%) and who were not released with a summons (17%).
+The table indicates that 17% of male arrestees and 14% of female arrestees received harsher treatment, while 83% of male arrestees and 86% of female arrestees were released with a summons.
+These numbers are very similar and approximately follow the overall tendencies of arrestees who were (83%) and who were not released with a summons (17%).
 This suggests that gender does not seem to be associated with police treatment.

 <br>
 </details>